oSoWoSo/disroot-howto/pages/10.DisHub/07.Features/02.Personal_Cloud_Storage/docs.en.md

 You can also edit its permissions.
 Click on the pencil icon, then on the lock icon.
 Don't forget to *Submit*.
 ![cloud_folder_edit](en/Cloud_folder_edit.gif)
-The **Include all files and sub folders** is important if you want to apply your permissions changes to allfiles and sub folders of the folder you just change permissions of.
+The **Include all files and sub folders** is important if you want to apply your permissions changes to all files and sub folders of the folder you just change permissions of.

 **Important**: You can not change its name.